truhlikfredy/SinglePinCapacitiveSense/README.md

 - Allows being tweaked from the constructors and from the defines as well.
 - If small enough samples iterations are used, then on compile-time it will be **auto-detected** and the some return types and internal variables can **shrink** from uint32_t to uint16_t (making footprint smaller)
 - Because v2.0 has much higher sampling speed, it can recognize the **pressure** much more **precisely**.
+- Bundled in calibration (which will remove 'DC' offset from the measurements)
+- Bundled debounced methods

 # Disadvantages